Willem de Kooning: Career

 De Kooning joined the Artists Union in 1934, and in 1935 was employed in the Federal Art Project of the Works Progress Administration, for which he designed a number of murals including some for the Williamsburg Federal Housing Project in Brooklyn, New York City.
 None of them were executed, but a sketch for one was included in New Horizons in American Art at the Museum of Modern Art, his first group show.
 Starting in 1937, when De Kooning had to leave the Federal Art Project because he did not have U.S. citizenship, he began to work full-time as an artist, earning income from commissions and by giving lessons.
-That year De Kooning was assigned to a portion of the mural Medicine for the Hall of Pharmacy at the 1939 World's Fair in New York, which drew the attention of critics, the images themselves so completely new and distinct from the era of American realism.
+That year, De Kooning was assigned to a portion of the mural Medicine for the Hall of Pharmacy at the 1939 World's Fair in New York, which drew the attention of critics, the images themselves so completely new and distinct from the era of American realism.

-De Kooning worked on his first series of portrait paintings: standing or sedentary men like Two Men Standing, Man, and Seated Figure (Classic Male), even combining with self-portraits as with Portrait with Imaginary Brother (1938–39).
+De Kooning worked on his first series of portrait paintings: standing or sedentary men, such as Two Men Standing, Man, and Seated Figure (Classic Male), even combining with self-portraits as with Portrait with Imaginary Brother (1938–39).
 At this time, De Kooning's work borrowed strongly from Gorky's surrealist imagery and was influenced by Picasso.
 This changed only when De Kooning met the younger painter Franz Kline, who was also working with the figurative style of American realism and had been drawn to monochrome.
 Kline, who died young, was one of De Kooning's closest artist friends.
 Kline's influence is evident in De Kooning's calligraphic black images of this period.

 During the late 1940s and early '50s, De Kooning joined other fellow contemporary artists including Jackson Pollock and Franz Kline, in their struggle to break free from common artistic movements of the era including Cubism, Surrealism, and Regionalism.
 Their emotive gestures and abstract pieces were a result of their attempt to abandon the other movements.
 This movement was later called "Abstract Expressionism" a subdivision of which was sometimes known as "Action Painting" and the "New York School".

 Between 1948 and 1953, De Kooning became more well known for his artistic techniques, but he tried not to repeat himself.
 In the late 1950s, De Kooning's work shifted away from the figurative work of the women (though he would return to that subject matter on occasion) and began to display an interest in more abstract, less representational imagery.